Coyote's Adventures And The Prairie Falcon's Blindness

 He said: "I am going to my relative."

 The chief asked him: "Will you stay here?"
-He said: "Yes,
+He said: "Yes, for a little while."

 The chief said to him: "We would like you to sing."

 "Very well," he said.
 Then he sang: "Yahilulumai, yahimai lulmnai, sawawa kanama, taniyo, yapiwi piwimai, tawana tsiniyo, hilalikiyo, tawati tawat."
 The prairie falcon and the crow went on again from that place.

 They went far.
 Again he asked the crow: "Are you hungry?" and killed a rabbit and made water for him.
 He himself ate nothing.
 He only used tobacco.
 That was his food.
 Then they came to a village.
 [The same conversation is repeated].
 Then he sang for them: "Hilamata, hayaawiyu, lokoyowani, waatin, humuyu hile."
 It was at Kaweah that he sang thus.